 Create Namespaced Custom Claims

-To keep your custom claims from colliding with any reserved claims or claims from other resources, you must give them a globally unique name using a namespaced format.
+To keep your custom claims from colliding with any reserved claims or claims from other resources, give them a globally unique name using a namespaced format.

 Namespaces are arbitrary identifiers, so technically you can call your namespace anything you want.
-However, using the URI of a resource you control is conventional (following the way XML namespaces are defined).
+However, using the URI of a resource you control is conventional, following the way XML namespaces are defined.
+Here is an example namespace:

-Because a URI must be unique and because this URI is under your control, you can generally avoid the risk that someone else is using the same namespace.
-You can also optionally store the definition of your namespace at the URI, making your namespace self-documenting.
+Because a URI must be unique and this URI is under your control, you can usually avoid the risk that someone else is using the same namespace.
+You can also choose to store the definition of your namespace at the URI, making your namespace self-documenting.
+Use the following guidelines:

-HTTPSURL can be used as a namespace identifier.
-Auth0 domains, which cannot be used as namespace identifiers, include:
+Use any non-Auth0 HTTP or HTTPS URL as a namespace identifier.
+Auth0 domains, which cannot be used as namespace identifiers include:

 You can use any number of namespaces.

-Once you have chosen your namespace, you append the claim to it to create a namespaced claim, which can be added to a token.
+Once you have chosen your namespace, append the claim to it to create a namespaced claim, which can be added to a token.
+For example:

-For an example showing how to add custom claims to a token, see Sample Use Cases: Scopes and Claims.
+For more examples of custom claims added to a token, see Sample Use Cases: Scopes and Claims.